 However, there are three things you can do to make this job easier:

-You should have systems and processes to document exactly what happened with a campaign, so you can figure out what worked, what didn’t and what can be improved.
+You should have systems and processes to document exactly what happened with a campaign, so you can figure out what worked, what didn’t and what can improve marketing results.

 For example, a dental practice decides to run a series of advertisements in their local newspaper.
-But no one briefed the receptionist taking the bookings to ask what prompted the new customer to make an appointment, so there is little hard data to support an ongoing ad campaign.
-What effect changing the ad copy had on the number of new customers phoning up is also difficult to measure.
+But if no one briefed the receptionist taking the bookings to ask what prompted the new customer to make an appointment, there will be little hard data to support an ongoing ad campaign.

 Finding data isn’t hard if you have your own marketing staff or work with a marketing agency, as they will likely have analytics dashboards.
 But finding specific data and insights into a failed marketing campaign is the challenge.